Mallory Swamp Wildlife Management Area

 - Hunting dogs may be taken onto the WMA after 8 a.m. the day before the opening of a season and shall be removed by 6 p.m. one day after the end of the season.
 Dogs with a shoulder height of more than 17 inches are prohibited in the dog hunt area during the general gun season.
 Hunting with dogs, other than bird dogs, is prohibited in the still hunt area during the general gun season.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.
 Dogs on leashes may be used for trailing wounded game.

-- View FWC's Regulations Summary for Mallory Swamp for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Mallory Swamp WMA for an area map, hunting seasons, permits, fees and area regulations.